johndangerstorey/mollusk/README.md

 1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
 2. Edit `deployment-params.js`, setting your desired deployment parameters.
-3. Run `npx hardhat moloch-deploy --network mainnet`
+3. Run `npx hardhat mollusk-deploy --network mainnet`
-4. Edit `hardhat.config.js`, setting the address of the DAO in `networks.mainnet.deployedContracts.moloch`.
+4. Edit `hardhat.config.js`, setting the address of the DAO in `networks.mainnet.deployedContracts.mollusk`.

 #### Deploying a new Pool

 Follow this instructions to deploy a new Pool:

 1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
-2. Make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.moloch` field.
+2. Make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.mollusk` field.
 3. Run `npx hardhat pool-deploy --network mainnet --shares <shares> --tokens <tokens>` with the initial amount of tokens you want to donate to the pool, and how many shares you want in return.

 ### Interacting with the smart contracts